garrandall/popular-music-data/tracks/how-do-you-talk-to-an-angel-the-heights.md

 In my mind
 I know her face by heart
 Heaven and earth are moving in my soul
-And I dont know where to start
+And I don't know where to start
 Tell me tell me the words to define
 The way I feel about someone so fine